AJV009/XeonAJ_AJV009/readme.md

 3 months training in PHP during 5th semester of Diploma in Computer Technology (Forced from College!)

 ### Chief Security Advisor (CSA), KodeITSolutions, Pune (May 2020 - present)
-My job was basically about finding errors/issues and vulnabrities in websites and apps created in-house.
-KodeITSolutions is a startup formed by group of PICT, Pune students during 2020 summer break.
+My job is about finding errors/issues and vulnabrities in websites and apps created in-house.
+KodeITSolutions is a startup formed by a large group of PICT, Pune students during 2020 summer break.

 ### Course completion Certificates
 - DataCamp: Introduction to Python, R and SQL